saptarshibasu/aws-study/README.md

 * **Scaling out** is increasing the number of instances and **scaling up** is increasing the resources
 * The cooldown period helps to ensure that the Auto Scaling group doesn't launch or terminate additional instances before the previous scaling activity takes effect
 * The default cooldown period is 300 seconds
+* Launch Configuration specifies the properties of the launched EC2 instances such as AMI etc.
+* Launch configuration cannot be changed once created

 ## EBS